frandiox/vitedge/README.md

 3. Import `vitedge/plugin.js` in your `vite.config.js`.
 [Example here](./example/vite.config.js).
 4. Import and call Vitedge from your app's entry point providing your main `App.vue` and your page routes.
 Vitedge will create the router and attach the app to the DOM for you according to the running environment.
 [Example here](./example/src/main.js).
 5. Add page props or API handlers in [functions directory](./example/functions).
-6. Develop locally with Vite's blazing fast HMR running `vite --open`.
+6. Develop locally with Vite's blazing fast HMR running `vitedge dev --open` (pass any Vite CLI option).
+When using TypeScript, make sure `typescript` and `ts-node` are installed as devDependencies.
 7. Build using `vitedge build` command, import `vitedge/worker` in your [worker entry point](./example/worker-site/index.js) and add a custom [Webpack config](./example/worker-site/webpack.config.js).

 ## TODOS - Raw ideas